 Short-term plans typically don’t provide coverage for pre-existing medical conditions, preventive medical care, or prescription drugs.
 However, they’re often easier to qualify for, tend to be relatively affordable, and often meet the temporary coverage needs of many consumers.

-Short-term health insurance products don’t meet the requirements of the Affordable Care Act in 2014, and therefore do not comply with the individual mandate to have health insurance.
+Short-term health insurance products don’t meet the requirements of the Affordable Care Act, and therefore do not comply with the individual mandate to have health insurance.
 This means that buying short-term health insurance won’t exempt you from the tax penalty.